-Organized by DevLab@Penn/PDRI and co-sponsored by Perry World House, USAID’s Center for Democracy, Human Rights, USAID’s Governance and Innovation, Technology, and Research (ITR) Hub, and Penn’s SAS Data Driven Discovery Initiative, this event convenes a renowned group of academics and practitioners to discuss the current state of big data and machine learning in the development sector.
-While the earlier conference provided a broad overview of topics, the this conference digs more deeply into four issues of crucial importance to both the research and practitioner communities:
+Organized by DevLab@Penn/PDRI and co-sponsored by Perry World House, USAID’s Center for Democracy, Human Rights and Governance, USAID’s Innovation, Technology, and Research (ITR) Hub and Penn SAS’ Data Driven Discovery Initiative this event will convene an excellent group of academics and practitioners to discuss the current state of big data and machine learning in the development sector.
+While the earlier conference provided a broad overview of topics, the goal of this conference is to dig more deeply into four issues of crucial importance to both the research and practitioner communities:

-- The use of computational tools to detect corruption and provide mechanisms for accountability
+- The use of computational tools to detect corruption and provide a tool for accountability

 - The use of big data from media to measure civic activity, political polarization and disinformation

 - The use of large-scale, micro-level data and computational tools to study the causes, dynamics, and consequences of conflict